 I turned from him and clasped my hands together.
 I didn’t care who saw me or what they would write in the paper the next day.
 Truly I didn’t care.
 I bowed my head.

 “Please, God.
-It seems I need another miracle.”
-I said quietly.
+It seems I need another miracle,” I breathed quietly.

-‘Another’ meaning my prayer during the war.
-A prayer to be delivered from evil.
+‘Another’ meaning my answered prayer during the war; a prayer to be delivered from evil.